lorealpatman/gratitudeJournal/README.md

 # simpleApp

 This is a Gratitude Journal App that I'm currently working on.
-As of 6/14/2018, I have the UI mostly complete.
-I'm currently working on the functionality.
+You can add Gratitude Entries and they render on the page.
+My next step is to add additional features.
+Considering a login feature but the main idea is a community gratitude journal.
+I think it's important for people to know what other people are grateful for.

-Web Scraper is used to render a different gratitude quote per page load.
+Web Scraper is used to render a different gratitude quote (from external site), on the landing page,  per page load.